|In-state Tuition (per semester hour, unless noted)||$318|

 - Popular business degree has an entrepreneurial focus.

 - First accredited black college west of the Mississippi.

 - Weekly chapel and Sunday vespers services.

 - Now offering three fully online degree programs.

-Recent milestones at Wiley College include the expansion of its program offerings to include three fully online degree programs, the opening of the Student Success Academy to impact the achievement and persistence of new students through intensive advisement and coaching, and being named one of a few colleges by the State of Texas to help launch its Teacher Preparation Initiative to help train future educators to promote a “college-going” culture in their classrooms and to teach in a manner that allows students to be college-ready.
+Recent milestones at Wiley College include the expansion of its program offerings to include three fully online degree programs, the opening of the Student Success Academy to impact the achievement and persistence of new students through intensive advisement and coaching, and being named one of a few colleges by the state of Texas to help launch its Teacher Preparation Initiative to help train future educators to promote a “college-going” culture in their classrooms and to teach in a manner that allows students to be college-ready.